Film Series

 Close Up: Considering the Aesthetics of Film Through the Works of John Ford and Akira Kurosawa

-Tuesdays, 5:30 – 7:30 p.m.
+Thursdays, 5:30 – 7:30 p.m.

 It’s hard to find a director that hasn’t been influenced by John Ford, whose classics like Stagecoach (1939) and The Searchers (1956) helped define the look and feel of American cinema.
-Across the globe, Akira Kurosawa was creating equally important and influential lasting works such as Rashomon (1950) and Seven Samurai (1954)—films that continue to inspire directors today.
+Across the globe, Akira Kurosawa was creating equally important and influential works such as Rashomom (1950) and Seven Samurai (1954)—films that continue to inspire directors today.

-In this five-week course, we’ll explore the art of filmmaking through selected works by these two titans of the film medium, discovering how movies communicate emotion, ideas, and meaning through images—and why their films still matter today.
-Held at the newly renovated Glen Rowan House, this series also offers opportunities to build community, engage with College leadership, and learn more about ongoing campus initiatives.
+Glen Rowan hosueHeld at the newly renovated Glen Rowan House, this five-week course will explore the art of filmmaking through selected works by these two titans of the film medium, and discover how movies communicate emotion, ideas, and meaning through images—and why their films still matter today.
+The opening and closing sessions will begin with a social reception featuring food and refreshments.

 Reserve your spot